-Mr. Purple – For the ultimate night out on the trendy Lower East Side make sure this rooftop lounge with split indoor and outdoor space (+ a pool!) is on your itinerary.
+For the ultimate night out on the trendy Lower East Side make sure Mr. Purple, a rooftop lounge with split indoor and outdoor space (+ a pool!) is on your itinerary.
 Located atop the Ludlow Hotel, and run by The Gerber Group, the service is as extraordinary as the art popping décor.
 Keep your eyes open too, major stars like Bradley Cooper and Jennifer Aniston have been spotted here.
 Reservations recommended for late night.

-La Piscine at Hotel Americano – If you’re visiting in the summer be sure to bring your sun tan lotion and swimsuit to lounge by the Chelsea hotspot’s pool.
+La Piscine at Hotel Americano is great if you’re visiting in the summer be sure to bring your suntan lotion and swimsuit to lounge by the Chelsea hotspot’s pool.
 Coming at night?
 Put on a dress and take the elevator to the 9th floor where you can sip on cocktails from expert mixologists and take in a beautiful view of the Empire State Building.

-The Blond – This swanky lounge within the 11 Howard Hotel has given new life to Soho nightlife.
-The intimate space is best for late night revelry where you’ll likely be trying to get a drink alongside a designer, actor and model or two.
+The Blond is a swanky lounge within the 11 Howard Hotel has given new life to Soho nightlife.
+The intimate space is best for late-night revelry where you’ll likely be trying to get a drink alongside a designer, actor and model or two.

-Jimmy at the James – A sophisticated rooftop bar with spectacular outdoor views like no other of One World Observatory.
+Jimmy at the James is a sophisticated rooftop bar with spectacular outdoor views like no other of One World Observatory.
 The ideal place for sunset cocktails, and to take a dip in the pool, should you be so inclined!

 Things to Do In New York

-Chelsea Market – A sprawling indoor urban food court with a scattering of small shops.
+Chelsea Market is a sprawling indoor urban food court with a scattering of small shops.
 In the mood for Cambodian, Japanese, Italian, German, American or Mexican…you get the picture, they’ve got something for you!
-Also home to the Lobster Place where year round you can eat the freshest catches including, yes, lobster.
+Also home to the Lobster Place where year-round you can eat the freshest catches including, yes, lobster.

-Chelsea Galleries – The largest collection of galleries in New York by far lays along W. 15th and W. 35th streets between 10th and 11th avenues where you can gallery hop into hundreds of amazing spots that have something for every taste.
+Chelsea Galleries is home to largest collection of galleries in New York by far lays along W. 15th and W. 35th streets between 10th and 11th avenues where you can gallery hop into hundreds of amazing spots that have something for every taste.
 The most acclaimed include Gagosian, David Zwirner, Pace, Mary Boone, Milk Studios, Metro Pictures, Petzel, Andrea Rosen and Tanya Bonakdar.

 One World Observatory, Little Italy, Federal Hall, Washington Square Park, South Street Seaport, New Museum, Statue of Liberty, East Village and ice skating at the Standard High Line.
 There are infinite adventures to explore!